 - Temporal synergy: Whether peptides act on different phases (acute vs. regenerative) or same processes

-- Additive vs. synergistic effects: Statistical modeling to determine interaction type
+- Additive vs. synergistic effects: Statistical modeling to determine interaction type — researchers may also investigate multi-peptide formulations such as the KLOW Blend for broader pathway coverage

 - Systems biology approaches: Network analysis, pathway enrichment, multi-omics integration